Creating Smart and Climate-Resilient Cities with Nature-based Solutions in Southeast Asia

 Should I join this course?

-This course is intended for Orange Knowledge Programme (OKP)/Netherlands Fellowship Programme (NFP) alumni from Philippines and neighbouring OKP/NFP countries.
-Eligible countries are: Cambodia, Indonesia, Myanmar, Nepal, Philippines, Sri Lanka, Thailand, Vietnam.
+This course is intended for Orange Knowledge Programme (OKP)/Netherlands Fellowship Programme (NFP) alumni from the Philippines and neighbouring OKP/NFP countries.
+As the course takes place online, eligible countries are Cambodia, Indonesia, Myanmar, Nepal, Philippines, Sri Lanka, Thailand, Vietnam, Bangladesh, India, Bhutan, Pakistan.
 Alumni are allowed to invite colleagues, if well motivated and to a limited extent.
 This course is aimed at alumni whose current practice is related to the theme of the course.
 Female participation is strongly encouraged.
-The participants will be chosen based on their relevant professional backgrounds, strong motivation and high potential of prolonged development impact of the training.
+The participants will be chosen based on their relevant professional backgrounds, strong motivation and high potential of the prolonged development impact of the training.

 Module 1: General introduction